 In the following example, there are filters for hosts named

 foo-hosts* and images named

-The effective result is apply this rule anytime the host name starts with foo-hosts and image name starts with foo-images, regardless of the container name or label.
+If this collection were used to scope a rule, the effective result would be to apply this rule anytime the host name starts with foo-hosts and image name starts with foo-images, regardless of the container name or label.

 If strings have no wildcards, Prisma Cloud exactly matches the value you enter against the resource string.
 This gives you precise control over which values match.
 For example:

 docker.io/library/ubuntu:latest.
 Because the value you provide is the complete name of the resource, Prisma Cloud matches it exactly.